Build a Custom MCP Client

 • scopes_supported

-3. Register Your App and Get the App ID
+Step 3: Register Your App and Get the Client ID ((application ID)

 Example request: